Retail Distribution Review (RDR)

 Higher volatility funds

-The higher the rate of return you are promised, the greater the risk
+The higher the rate of return you are promised, the higher the risk that you may not get back all of your capital at maturity.

 It could be some time before you may see a return